-The Solution bundle includes three (3) storage nodes.
-These are set up in a Red Hat Ceph Storage cluster, which is tied into Cinder, Glance, and Nova.
+The Solution bundle includes three (3) storage nodes, configured in a Red Hat Ceph Storage cluster, which is tied into Cinder, Glance, and Nova.

-See Table 4: Controller Node Hardware Configurations - PowerEdge R630 on page 15 and Table 7: Storage Node Hardware Configurations - PowerEdge R730xd on page 16 for hardware configurations.
+See Table 6: Controller Node Hardware Configurations - PowerEdge R630 on page 20 and Table 9: Storage Node Hardware Configurations - PowerEdge R730xd on page 21 for hardware configurations.
 The Solution Bundle includes:

-- Node 1: R630 Solution Admin Host with the Red Hat Enterprise Linux OpenStack Platform Installer Installed
+- Node 1: R630 Solution Admin Host with the Red Hat OpenStack Director Installed

 - Nodes 2 4: R630 OpenStack Controllers

 - Nodes 5 7 R630 Nova Compute Nodes

 - Nodes 8 10: R730xd Storage Nodes

-- Network Switches: Two (2) Dell Networking S4048, and one (1) Dell Networking S3048
+- Network Switches: Two (2) Dell Networking S4048-ON, and one (1) Dell Networking S3048-ON

-Figure 3: Solution Bundle and Ceph Cluster
+Figure 3: Solution Bundle and Red Hat Ceph Storage Cluster

 The Red Hat Ceph Storage cluster provides data protection through replication, block device cloning, and snapshots.
-By default, the data is striped across the entire cluster, with three replicas of each data entity.
+By default the data is striped across the entire cluster, with three replicas of each data entity.
 The number of Storage nodes in a single cluster can scale to hundreds of nodes and many petabytes in size.

 Red Hat Ceph Storage considers the physical placement (position) of Storage nodes within defined fault domains (i.e., rack, row, and data center) when deciding how data is replicated.
-This reduces the probability that a given failure results in the loss of more than one data replica.
+This reduces the probability that a given failure may result in the loss of more than one data replica.

-There are two services in the Red Hat Ceph Storage cluster:
+The Red Hat Ceph Storage cluster services include:

-- Object Storage Daemon (OSD) Running on Storage nodes, the OSD serves data to the Ceph clients from disks on the Storage nodes.
-Generally, there is one OSD process per disk drive. - Monitor (MON) Running on Controller nodes, the MON process is used by the Red Hat Ceph Storage clients and internal Red Hat Ceph Storage processes to determine the composition of the cluster and where data is located.
+- RADOS Gateway Object storage gateway. - Object Storage Daemon (OSD) Running on Storage nodes, the OSD serves data to the Red Hat Ceph Storage clients from disks on the Storage nodes.
+Generally, there is one OSD process per disk drive. - Monitor (MON) Running on Controller nodes, the MON process is used by the Red Hat Ceph Storage clients and internal Red Hat Ceph Storage processes, to determine the composition of the cluster and where data is located.
 There should be a minimum of three MON processes for the Red Hat Ceph Storage cluster.
-The total number of MON processes should be odd. - Ø
+The total number of MON processes should be odd.

-Note: If MON processes on Controller nodes become a bottleneck, then additional MON processes can be added to the cluster by using dedicated machines, or by starting MON
+Note: If MON processes on Controller nodes become a bottleneck, then additional MON processes can be added to the cluster by using dedicated machines, or by starting MON processes on Storage Nodes.
+A custom Services engagement can be arranged; please contact your Dell EMC sales representative for assistance.

-The Storage Network vLAN is described in the Red Hat Ceph Storage documentation as the public network.
-The Storage Cluster Network vLAN is described in the Red Hat Ceph Storage documentation as the cluster network.
+The Storage Network VLAN is described in the Red Hat Ceph Storage documentation as the public network.
+The Storage Cluster Network VLAN is described in the Red Hat Ceph Storage documentation as the cluster network.

-A special distribution of Ceph is used in this solution: Red Hat Ceph Storage 1.3, which also includes the Red Hat Ceph Storage Admin Node (Calamari).
+A special distribution of Ceph is used in this solution: Red Hat Ceph Storage 1.3.2, which also includes the Red Hat Ceph Storage Admin Node (Calamari).
 The Red Hat Ceph Storage Admin Node also includes Red Hat Ceph Storage troubleshooting and servicing tools and utilities.
 Red Hat Ceph Storage is installed on a virtual machine that runs on the Solution Admin Host (SAH).
 Note that: